HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 Lib->>Headless: Tx Y with signed input
 ```

 Eventual network failures when trying to communicate with the HSM are retried and only interrupt the flow if the amount of retries reach a configurable threshold.
-Logic errors like not finding a `xPriv` key are treated and returned to the end user in an informative way.
+Logic errors like not finding an `xPriv` key are treated and returned to the end user in an informative way.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation